With Yext, Air France Revolutionizes Its Online Experience for Travelers

 Around the world, the Air France brand is emblematic of French know-how.
-Known for a strong attention to detail and an unparalleled dedication its passengers, Air France aims to match this standard when it comes to each traveler’s digital experience with the brand, from the moment of booking through to the journey at the airport.
+Known for a strong attention to detail and an unparalleled dedication to its passengers, Air France aims to match this standard when it comes to each traveler’s digital experience with the brand — from the moment of booking, through to the journey at the airport.
 Air France’s goals are to anticipate passengers’ needs, support their journey, and retain their business, crafting an enduring relationship with each traveler.
-The company sees digital as critical to meeting these goals — and a key way personalize the passenger experience throughout the entire journey.
+The company sees digital as critical to meeting these goals — and a key way to personalize the passenger experience throughout the entire journey.

 Optimizing the passenger journey online